Jagan-18/Docker_End-To_End_Notes/Docker_Interview_Questions.md

 ---

 # 15. what are the step you take the to secure the conatiners
-### **Steps to Secure Containers**
-To secure containers, I would take the following steps:

-1. **Use Minimal or Distroless Images**
-   Start with minimal base images or distroless images in multi-stage builds to reduce the attack surface by minimizing unnecessary packages.
+1. **Use Minimal or Distroless Images**  Start with minimal base images or distroless images in multi-stage builds to reduce the attack surface by minimizing unnecessary packages.

-2. **Proper Networking Configuration**
-   Ensure proper container networking.
+2. **Proper Networking Configuration**   Ensure proper container networking.
 Configure custom bridge networks or isolated networks to prevent unnecessary container communication and potential security breaches.

-3. **Image Scanning**
-   Use security scanning tools like **Docker Scan**, **Trivy**, or third-party utilities (e.g., **Aqua Security**) to check container images for vulnerabilities and security risks.
+3. **Image Scanning**   Use security scanning tools like **Docker Scan**, **Trivy**, or third-party utilities (e.g., **Aqua Security**) to check container images for vulnerabilities and security risks.
+---
+**(OR)**
+1. Always use **small, minimal base images** (like Alpine) to reduce the attack surface.
+The fewer components there are, the fewer potential vulnerabilities you have.
+2. **Avoid Running as Root (Use Non-Root User)**:- Never run your container as the **root** user.
+Instead, create a non-root user and run the container with that user to limit privileges.
+3. **Use Signed Images (Docker Content Trust)**:- Enable **Docker Content Trust (DCT)** to ensure you are using **signed images**.
+This helps verify the authenticity and integrity of images.
+4. Regularly scan your Docker images for **security vulnerabilities** using tools like **Docker Scan**.
+---
 ---
 # 16. What are Bind Mounts in Docker?

 - Bind Mounts in Docker allow you to mount a file or directory from the host system into a container.
 Unlike volumes, which are managed by Docker, bind mounts directly map a file or directory on the host to a location inside the container.

 - This means that changes made to the file or directory in the container will reflect directly on the host system and vice versa.
 Bind mounts are typically used when you need to persist data or share files between the host and containers.

 # Volumes vs Bind Mounts in Docker